Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] „Podle vás bitva u Trutnova,“ řekl s úsměvem hejtman Ságner, vraceje sešitek kadetovi Bieglerovi, „mohla být svedena jedině v tom případě, kdyby Trutnov byl na rovině, vy budějovický Benedeku.

-Zykán was an active officer of unknown rank who was station commander in Győr.
+was an active officer of unknown rank who was station commander in Győr.
 He was Czech and had attended Prager Infanteriekadettenschule with Hauptmann Ságner and Oberleutnant Lukáš.
-He and Ságner had a conversation at the station where it was revealed that even Ságner at the time had been a Czech patriot, standing up against the Austrianism at the school, but had later toned down his convictions to promote his career.
+He and Ságner had a conversation at the station where it was revealed that even Ságner at the time had been a Czech patriot, standing up against Austrianism at the school, but later moderated his convictions to further his career.

 Background